PSrishti/Agentic-AI/AWS.md

 IAM Groups - A collection of IAM users to simplify permission management.
 Users can belong to multiple IAM groups at a time.
 No nesting groups.
 Long-term credentials - IAM users authenticate via Username and password, or by using static IAM access keys.

+IAM Policies
+Policy types-
+--Identity-based : >Attached to IAM identities to grant permissions  >Written and stored as JSON documents  >By default, permissions are implicitly denied  >Two forms - Mangaed and Inline
+Managed policies : Attachable standalone policies that are reusable.
+We get a resource ARN after creation.
+Two types of managed policies -
+   -AWS managed policies:Created and managed by AWS, usable by everyone, no ARN -Customer managed policies:You create, manage and reuse however you want.
+Inline policies : Added directly to a single IAM identity for specific use cases.
+One-to-one relationship between policy and user(not reusable).
+Deleting the IAM identity results in deletion of the inline policy as well.
+--Resource-based : JSON policy documents that get attached to AWS resources.
+Eg. bucket-policy, KMS key-policy.
+It grant permissions to a specified IAM principal for the resource.
+All resource-based policies are considered inline policies.
+It also grant cross-account access by specifying another account as the principal.
+--Permissions boundaries
+--Organization Service Control Policies
+--Access Control Lists
+--Session Policies